whitesnowx/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-* 3a. the given details for meeting is invalid.
+* 3a.
+The given details for meeting is invalid.
     * 3a1.
 StaffConnect shows an error message.
       Use case resumes at step 1.

 **Use case: Delete a meeting**

-**Precondition:** The intended meeting to delete exist and has been added before.
+**Precondition:** The intended meeting to delete exists and has been added before.

 **MSS**

 1. StaffConnect shows a list of persons
-2. User requests to delete a meeting to the specific person in the list
+2. User requests to delete a meeting of a specific person in the list
-3. StaffConnect delete the specified meeting
+3. StaffConnect deletes the specified meeting

    Use case ends.